gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Option #1: Leverage existing recovery options - `Preferred`

 In this option existing recovery mechanisms as described above are used.
-There is no change to the current replicas for all shoot control plane components and there is no dynamic rebalancing of quorum based pods considered.
+There is no change to the current replicas for all shoot control plane components and there is no dynamic re-balancing of quorum based pods considered.

 _Pros:_
-* Less complex to implement since no dynamic rebalancing of pods is required and there is no need to determine if there is an AZ outage.
+* Less complex to implement since no dynamic re-balancing of pods is required and there is no need to determine if there is an AZ outage.
 * Additional cost to host an HA shoot control plane is kept to the bare minimum.
 * Existing recovery mechanisms are leveraged.